How To Save Seeds and Free Printable Seed Packages

 Some of them need a little more space, so that they weren’t touching and won’t rot.
 So I spaced them out on a small plate and left them to dry out for about the week.
 You’ll know when they’re ready because they will be brown, and dry, and opened up.

-The best way to keep your seeds over the winter is in a dry, dark environment.
-Save your ziplock bag for the kitchen.
-Seeds prefer paper so they can breath.
-Any paper envelope will do, but I designed these beautiful ones.
+The best way to keep your seed stash over the winter is in a dry, dark environment.
+Save your ziplock bag for the kitchen, they're not a great choice for storing seeds for the following year.
+Your favorite seeds prefer paper so they can breath.
+Any paper envelope will do, but I designed these beautiful free printables.

 They’re available for subscribers as a free printable in our free printable library.
 Subscribe below and have instant access.

-You can print these on your home computer, cut them out, and use a glue stick to put them together.
-Be sure to add your seeds name and the year they’re from for future reference.
+You can print the free seed packet on your home computer, cut them out, and use a glue stick to glue the sides and top flap together.
+Our seed packet designs include a spot to record the seed type.
+Be sure to add the name of the type of seed to each envelope and the year they're from for future reference.

 Do you have a fellow gardener on your Christmas list?
-These would be perfect for gift giving.
-Bundle them up together with a little twine and watch the delight on the recipients face as they open these little beauties.
+These printable seed envelopes are so much fun for gift giving.
+Bundle them up your seed packet envelopes together with a little twine and watch the delight on the recipients face as they open these little beauties.
+This is such a cute way to gift seeds.

-With favourite seeds collected and saved for spring and free printable seed packages, life really is a party.
+With the past years favourite seeds collected and saved for spring and free printable seed packages, life really is a party.

 Subscribe here for access to our Free Printable Seed Packages.